7 Nighttime Habits Making You Gain Weight, Says Science

-There is good news: getting more sleep can help you drop unwanted pounds.
+There is good news (and incentive to make progress here!): Getting more sleep can help you drop unwanted pounds.
 If that's not as simple for you as crawling into bed a little earlier, these bad habits might be keeping you from getting the hours you need to shake those final pounds clinging to your frame.

 Eating a Big Meal